survivejs/webpack-book/manuscript/packages/02_authoring.md

 W> Even though it's possible to tell npm what to exclude from `files` through `!src/*.test.js` kind of definitions, [using negation patterns is not recommended](https://github.com/npm/npm/wiki/Files-and-Ignores#details).
 Instead, you should use *.npmignore* and include `src/*.test.js` kind of pattern there.

-### Bumping a Version
+### Increasing a Version

-To bump your package version, you need to invoke one of these commands:
+To increase the version of your package, you need to invoke one of these commands:

 * `npm version <x.y.z>` - Define version yourself.
 * `npm version <major|minor|patch>` - Let npm bump the version for you based on SemVer.